 - Promotes healthy development of fetus during pregnancy

-Not only are carrots rich in beta-carotene, this veggie is also a source of vitamins C and K, potassium, and dietary fiber.
+Not only are carrots rich in beta-carotene, but this veggie is also a source of vitamins C and K, potassium, and dietary fiber.
 So many nutrients in just one serving!

 Now that you know why you should make carrot ginger soup this fall, let’s discuss what you’ll need to make it.
 Before trying this recipe, you’ll want to make sure your kitchen is equipped with the following items.

 - Dutch oven or stock pot

 - Vegetable peeler

 - Cutting board

 - Large Bowl

 - Blender — I love using my Vitamix blender to purée soups, and a high-quality upright blender will perform this task best.

 - Soup Bowls